In theory, weight loss should be easy: watch what you eat, work up a sweat, and reap the rewards.

 Unfortunately, simply exercising for 30 or 60 minutes a day doesn’t move you out of the sedentary category, and research published in the International Journal of Behavioral Nutrition and Physical Activity shows that regular exercisers tend to spend just as much time sitting compared to those who skip their workouts.

 Try integrating what Nadolsky calls “exercise snacks” throughout the day.
 Once per hour, get up and walk around your office, perform a single set of (bodyweight) squats, or just enjoy a few standing stretches.
-Take a walking meeting, ditch the escalator for the stairs, or use a basket rather than a shopping cart when picking up a couple of things at the supermarket.
+Take a walking meeting, ditch the escalator for the stairs, or use a basket rather than a shopping cart when picking up a couple things at the supermarket.